zunzun/pyeq2/README.txt

 You will need to install python and scipy to run this software.

+If you are using Python 3, Python 3's 2to3 tool successfully converts all of the existing code, and all 100+ unit tests run successfully.

 See the Examples directory to get started.
 All of the examples should run by typing "python examplename.py" at a command prompt.